 In October 2017 our volunteers built 4 houses for 2 families in 7 days - 1 day ahead of schedule!
 You can watch how we did it by clicking here.

 The family pictured had been through some very tough times.
 The 6 of them lived in a broken wooden shed in Nyeri.
 James (right) scored very impressive primary school marks of 352/500 but couldn’t start secondary school in Jan 2016 due to lack of £140.
-His dream of becoming a doctor was in jeopardy.
-He decided he wanted to try and commit suicide so that he wouldn’t see so much more struggles but he was convinced not to by our GEF staff and a local counsellor.
+His dream of becoming a doctor was in jeopardy and he worryingly decided that he wanted to try to commit suicide so that he wouldn’t endure so many struggles; but thankfully he was convinced not to by our GEF staff and a local counsellor.

 Thanks to kind sponsorship from Alan, James is now in college and tells us the sky is the limit for him and his family.
 He is determined to change his family’s life for the better.
-His brother Stephen (left) fell off the back of a moving pick-up truck in 2013 and spent 1 month in a coma.
-Hospital fees were impossibly high to pay but neighbours joined together to pay some and the rest was paid by the local area administration.
-He has now fully recovered and wishes to go to college so that he can become a plant operator.
-Twin girls Faith and Ann are currently in primary school thanks to support from our house building volunteers, Suzy, Susan and Susan.
+He is now living happily with his mum, brothers and twin sisters Faith and Ann who are currently in primary school thanks to support from our house building volunteers, Suzy, Susan, Fiona and Susan.

-They never stopped smiling even though they were living in some of the worst conditions we have seen.
+Throughout their struggles the girls never stopped smiling even though they were living in some of the worst conditions we have seen.
 These smiles are even bigger now thanks to the volunteers efforts and the girls provided us with lots of singing and entertainment during the building.
-Paul is also back in school thanks to sponsorship from Claire and Chris as part of our #12days12futures campaign in December 2016.
+James' brother Paul is also back in school thanks to sponsorship from Claire and Chris as part of our #12days12futures campaign in December 2016 and his brother Stephen is in employment.
 There is an amazing unity between the children and their mum.

-In the family pictured below, Humphrey (right) scored very high primary school marks but had been sent home from Form 2 of secondary school due to a lack of fees and Form 1 arrears.
+In the family pictured above, Humphrey (right) scored very high primary school marks but had been sent home from Form 2 of secondary school due to a lack of fees and Form 1 arrears.
 He was set to be unable to complete his education.
 They lived just outside Karatina where they shared a small rental house.
-Mum Lucy (right) shared the single bed each night with little Fidelis and her sisters Phoeby (brown dress) and Ivy (yellow dress) whilst Humphrey and his younger brother Gibson (second left) stayed next door in a small room.
-The family had lived with their grandparents until sadly they both passed away.
+Mum Lucy shared the single bed each night with little Fidelis and her sisters Phoeby and Ivy whilst Humphrey and his younger brother Gibson stayed next door in a small room.
+Prior to this the family had lived with their grandparents until sadly they both passed away.
 Much to our anger, their uncles chased the family away, refusing to let them stay in the family home or support them in any way.
 This left them homeless until a kind landlord decided to give them a small house temporarily but they then had to move from house to house as they struggle to pay the rent.
-Earning £1.50 at most each day working long hours on a farm, it was pretty much impossible for Lucy to pay school fees – especially Humphrey’s university fees and Gibson’s £500+ a year secondary fees – or to ensure that they were all eating regular meals.
+Earning £1.50 at most each day working long hours on a farm, it was pretty much impossible for Lucy to pay school fees – especially Humphrey’s university and Gibson’s secondary school fees - or to ensure that they were all eating regular meals.

-We are delighted that all 5 children are now in full time education and eating regular meals thanks to support from sponsors who the children write to regularly.
-Humphrey completed secondary school and scored an impressive B- which paved his way for university where he is now in his final year studying accountancy.
+We are delighted that all 5 children are now in full time education and eating regular meals thanks to support from sponsors who the children write with regularly.
+Humphrey completed secondary school and scored an impressive B- which paved his way for university, which he has now graduated from.
 Thanks to Maggie and Andy in Scotland we were able to help Lucy start her own business.
-The family are one of the most humble and polite family’s we have met.
+The family are one of the most humble and polite families we have met.
 Following a shopping trip which we took them on in April 2015, Lucy wrote a lovely thank you letter to Gideon Gathimba thanking us for our support.

 Huge thanks to all of our volunteers, their friends and family for everything you did to help us successfully build the 4 houses in 7 days.
 The houses were built on GEF land and each family was given a portion of the land to grow various foodstuffs that provide them with food.
 An additional plot of land is leased for them for 1 year, and seeds/fertiliser provided so that they can generate an income for themselves.
 Following this first year the families take over the leases themselves.